Astro2350/Procurment-ML-Pipeline/README.md

 1. Load Raw Data:

-      Take your original data (usually from a CSV file) and load it into memory.
+      Take the original AP data and load it into memory.

 2. Clean Text Data: